-Living in Germany's banking center on the river Main with skyscrapers that gave it the monikers Mainhattan and Bankfurt; an annual bookfair, and one of Europe's busiest airports, Frankfurters play as hard as they work.
+Germany's banking center is marked by the river Main and its surrounding skyscrapers, which has given it the monikers Mainhattan and Bankfurt.
+With an annual bookfair, and one of Europe's busiest airports, Frankfurters play as hard as they work.

 Heavily bombed during the war, the old town center has now been faithfully reconstructed and offers a great atmosphere with its cobbled pedestrianized streets, shops and bistros, and squares covered in chairs and umbrellas, inviting people to stop for food and a drink.